krionick97/Outdoors/README.md

 # Outdoors
 Portfolio_sample_1.
-Created by Udemy course
+Created on the base of the design Udemy